A HIGH MOMENT OF GRACE

 Steve Lawson is a dear friend of mine in Cincinnati and I will forever be grateful for his love and friendship.
 Steve fell fast into chemical and sex addiction in the 1960s and 1970s as he was growing up gay and closeted.
 He likes to say that he is an alcoholic, drug addict, sex addict, and food addict— not a gambling addict—but don’t bet on it!
 Today, Steve has a very successful and impactful career as a chemical addictions counselor, having earned the highest level of professional certification (Independent Chemical Dependency Counselor– Clinical Supervisor).

 What amazes me about Steve’s story is how he continued to go to church during his many years of active addiction.
 It was not because he was trying to pretend to be something he was not, but for hope.
 It was the simple sign of peace that Catholics give to each other during Mass that resonated deeply with Steve and gave him hope that he might one day be sober and healthy.

 It is so easy for many to write off all aspects of traditional religion, rituals remembered from childhood, or a simple ritual of our own creation.
 But should they be rejected?
 The sign of peace, in Steve’s case, was important.
 For many others I interviewed for this project, rituals included playing under their father’s tallis [Jewish prayer shawl] in synagogue, lighting a candle for a deceased loved one, or praying for a pregnant mother on bed rest.
 The most simple acts or rituals remind us deeply of who we are or who we could be.

-I am so grateful that Steven Lawson took hope in the sign of peace and that he went on to counsel so many recovering addicts that he impacts everyday.
+I am grateful that Steve took hope in the sign of peace and that he went on to counsel so many people recovering from addictions.
 Blessed be the broken one among us who helps others to heal.

 (P.S.
-We are all whole, we are all broken, we are all potential healers).
+We are all whole, we are all broken, we are all healers.)